 Outdoor camping in Canada is a favourite pastime for families, adventurers, and nature lovers.
-Spending time in the mountains and woods; beside beautiful lakes and oceans all while sleeping under the stars gives you plenty of opportunities to feed your soul.
-Discover some of the top spots for tenting in Canada and the best campgrounds from coast to coast that offer unforgettable outdoor experiences for everyone.
+Spending time in the mountains and woods, beside beautiful lakes and oceans – all while sleeping under the stars – gives you plenty of opportunities to feed your soul.
+And, these amazing places for camping in Canada offer just that.
+From the best backcountry camping in Ontario to the most scenic places in British Columbia, find your refuge at one of these spots from coast to coast that offer unforgettable outdoor experiences for everyone.

-Please note: Before setting out on any type of adventure this year, always check your provincial and federal health and safety guidelines and stay up-to-date with the latest coronavirus travel information.
+Please note: Before setting out on any type of adventure, check the local health and safety guidelines for any travel updates.

 Thomas Raddall Provincial Park, Nova Scotia

 Kids love outdoor camping and most of them thrive in the open air.
-Fun-filled days of clean air and camping activities is one of the best refreshers a family can get.
+Fun-filled days of clean air and camping activities are some of the best refreshers a family can get.
 And Nova Scotia’s Thomas Raddall Provincial Park is a great place for it.
-Situated 180 kilometres from Halifax on the beautiful South Shore, the provincial park boasts more than 1600 acres of wilderness playground.
+Situated 180 km from Halifax on the beautiful South Shore, the provincial park boasts more than 6.5 sq km of wilderness playground.
 You’ll find days worth of camping, hiking, biking, kayaking, and more, including some secluded beaches to enjoy views of the stunning coastline.

 Riding Mountain National Park, Manitoba